Alan Dale: Wider success

-In March 2008, Dale replaced Peter Davison in the lead role of King Arthur in the London West End production of Monty Python's Spamalot at the Palace Theatre.
+On stage, in March 2008, Dale replaced Peter Davison in the lead role of King Arthur in the London West End production of Monty Python's Spamalot at the Palace Theatre.
 He accepted the role because he was a huge fan of Monty Python and considered that "life's too short" for him to have turned down a West End part.
-Although he has seen all of the Flying Circus sketches and Life Of Brian, Dale had never seen Monty Python and the Holy Grail (from which Spamalot is "lovingly ripped off") and had to buy a copy to prepare for the role.
+Although he has seen all of the Monty Python's Flying Circus sketches and Life of Brian, Dale had never seen Monty Python and the Holy Grail (from which Spamalot is "lovingly ripped off") and had to buy a copy to prepare for the role.
 It was not his first experience in musical theatre because he appeared in a 1984 Australian production of Applause, but Dale found the comic timing of the part to be the hardest task.
 "On stage, the battle is to find all of the humorous moments and not skip over them. [...]
 There's an art to Python humour and I'm aiming to try and get every single joke just right."
 He was succeeded in the role by Sanjeev Bhaskar on 23 June 2008.